epfl-ada/ada-2025-project-adastraperaspera/README.md

 and neighborhood gene expression\
 2. Restrict to one brain region (e.g., amygdala)

-These additions should raise explanatory power and biological specificity in P3.
+These additions should raise explanatory power, reduce heteroscedasticity, and increase biological specificity in P3.

 ------------------------------------------------------------------------